Newark Public Schools: History

 In 1948 schools were racially integrated.
 There were black teachers, all of whom classified by the district as "permanent substitutes", teaching all grade levels.

 The district is one of three districts in New Jersey (along with Jersey City Public Schools and Paterson Public Schools) that has historically been under "state intervention", which authorizes the state Commissioner of Education to intervene in governance of a local public school district (and to intervene in the areas of instruction and program, operations, personnel, and fiscal management).
 Chris Cerf was the state appointed superintendent of Newark.
-Cerf said he would resign on February 1, 2018, the day local control was be returned to the district.
+Cerf said he would resign on February 1, 2018, the day local control was returned to the district.

-Roger Leon, a life long Newark resident and educator was elected by the local school board to replace Cerf by a unanimous 9-0 vote and took office July 1, 2018.
+Roger León, a life-long Newark resident and educator, was elected by the local school board to replace Cerf by a unanimous 9-0 vote and took office July 1, 2018.

 In a referendum held as part of the November 2018 general election, voters chose by a 3-1 margin to have the district function as Type II district, in which the board of education is elected by the residents of the city.